-Fabege has a high leverage, an LTV of 59.5% and debt/debt plus equity of 61%.
-The EBITDA/interest coverage is adequate at 2.0x.
-The debt maturity of 3.8 years is still above average, but the interest maturity is quite short, in our opinion.
-We also view the proposed new tax regime and future increases in interest rates as threats.
-Increased interest rates would affect Fabege more than other companies due to its relatively short interest binding.
+Fabege has a significant financial risk profile including, an LTV of about 48% and debt/debt plus equity of about 52%.
+The EBITDA/interest coverage is somewhat low but still adequate at 2.4x.
+The debt maturity of 4.8 years is adequate and slightly above average, but the interest maturity is quite short at 3.2 years, in our opinion.
+An increase in interest rates would affect Fabege more than other companies due to its relatively short interest fixing.